open-infra-learning/blog/content/posts/flyte/flyte-architecture/index.en.md

 previously compiled).
 7. **Workflow translation**: The compiled workflow is translated into a `flyteworkflow` custom resource (CR) with inputs.
-    - CustomResourceDefinitions (CRDs) allow you to extend Kubernetes by defining your own resource types, similar to how built-in resources like Pod and Service are managed.
+    - Custom Resource Definitions (CRDs) allow you to extend Kubernetes by defining your own resource types, similar to how built-in resources like Pod and Service are managed.
 A Custom Resource (CR) is an instance of such a type.
 Flyte uses this by defining a `flyteworkflow` CRD.